Below are the answers to common questions. If you have a question that's not covered here, please contact us.

 College students and any high school students without a code can register by selecting their school.

-Any requirements related to Financial Basics for High School and Beyond are established by your teacher, college or university.
+Any requirements related to Financial Basics are established by your teacher, college or university.

 Many higher education institutions now understand that students are more successful if they can avoid unexpected financial challenges while in school.
 Studies have shown that financial problems are a leading cause of academic under performance, including withdrawal from school.
-Financial Basics for High School and Beyond aims to help students avoid financial stress by challenging potentially mistaken expectations about money, teaching the facts needed to successfully manage money (and debt) while in school, and providing personalized feedback on each student's financial knowledge, attitudes, and behaviors.
+Financial Basics aims to help students avoid financial stress by challenging potentially mistaken expectations about money, teaching the facts needed to successfully manage money (and debt) while in school, and providing personalized feedback on each student's financial knowledge, attitudes, and behaviors.

-Why some students question why they are asked to participate in Financial Basics for High School and Beyond, the overwhelming majority of student are glad they did.
+Why some students question why they are asked to participate in Financial Basics, the overwhelming majority of student are glad they did.
 Over 90% of students report significant learning gains, over 90% of students agree that they completed "a good course," and nearly five out of six students would recommend their course experience to a friend.

 Here are three steps that will help you figure out what's going on.